Why is it important?

 What is it?

-The SCAMPI project will develop a new form of computerised toolkit that will allow someone with a chronic condition living in their own home, together with their relatives, carers and healthcare professionals, to self-manage both their care of the condition and life with it.
+The SCAMPI project will develop a new form of computerised toolkit that will allow someone with a chronic condition living in their own home, together with their relatives, carers and healthcare professionals, to self-manage their daily and meaningful activities.
 People will interact with the new toolkit through a novel user interface that comprises an intelligent visual plan for their daily living.